PivotPHP/.github/profile/README.md

 **Making PHP development joyful again.**

 After years of wrestling with heavyweight frameworks and rigid architectures, we believe PHP developers deserve better.
-PivotPHP isn't just a framework—it's a philosophy that code should evolve with your needs, not constrain them.
+PivotPHP is an experimental framework exploring Express.js-inspired patterns in PHP.

-> **🚧 Project Status**: PivotPHP is under active development.
+> **🧪 Project Status**: PivotPHP is a research and development project.
 Perfect for prototyping, learning, and validating API concepts.
-We're working hard to make it production-ready!
+Currently not recommended for production use.

 ## 🤔 Why PivotPHP?